 tu-T

-But in this case, memory will be allocated for 4 groups of matches.
+But in this case, we allocate our memory for four groups of matches.

 .
 It makes it so that periods include line breaks and carriage returns.
-We already know that by default, periods don't include them, and we were able to check this at the beginning of the lesson. ta-t
+We already know that periods do not include them by default.
+The substrings ta-t

 and tu-T